 The same thing applies to specific purposes from the results.
-If an instrument is designed, tested, and validated with 7th grade students in order to measure self-efficacy with respect to learning programming, it may not be valid for measuring self-efficacy with respect to learning science.
-There may be correlations, but without further testing of the measure, automatic assumptions about its validity in the other subject (science) cannot be made.
+If an instrument is designed, tested, and measured for validity with 7th grade students in order to measure self-efficacy with respect to learning programming, the evidence of validity may differ if the same group of students were given the instrument for measuring self-efficacy with respect to learning science.
+There may be correlations, but without further investigation of the instrument, automatic assumptions about the evidence of validity in the other subject (science) cannot be firmly made.

 Face validity and criterion validity are the most commonly used forms of testing for validity in evaluation instruments for education.
 But there are many options to consider.
-Validity is a bit more subjective than reliability and there is no one pure method of “proving” validity.
+Validity is a bit more subjective than reliability and there is no one pure method of “proving” validity–we can only gather evidence of validity.
 You can obtain deeper levels of evidence by evaluating it through different measures (described below), but you can only do so much with limited resources.
-Researchers are not typically expected to go to extraordinary lengths to demonstrate validity–however, those researchers with more extensive time and resources may.
+Researchers are not typically expected to go to extraordinary lengths to demonstrate evidence of validity–however, those researchers with more extensive time and resources may.

 Face validity (or Content-related Evidence)